zangman/de10-nano/docs/Write-Linux-Driver.md

 				clocks = <&l4_main_clk>;
 		}; //end leds@0xff200000 (custom_leds_0)
 ```
+Please not that the clocks property has been updated to match the clock name (*<&l4_main_clk>*) that exists in our setup.
 Make sure to save your modifications.

 ### Generate the Device Tree Binary